-Pursuant to article 2404 of the Italian Civil Code, the meetings of the Board of Statutory Auditors may be held through telecommunication, provided that each participant can identify all the other participants and that the participants are allowed to follow the discussion and to intervene in real time in the examination of items and to view, receive or transmit documentation and that the simultaneity of examination and resolution is guaranteed.
+Pursuant to article 2404 of the Civ.
+Code, the meetings of the Board of Statutory Auditors may be held by telecommunication means, provided that each participant can identify all the other participants and that the participants are allowed to follow the discussion and to intervene in real time in the examination of items and to view, receive or transmit documentation and that the simultaneity of examination and resolution is guaranteed.